-Submitting ELR Data to Meet Public Health Reporting Requirements for Meaningful Use
+Submitting ELR Data to Meet Public Health Reporting Requirements for Promoting Interoperability Program

-While all hospitals and clinical laboratories may participate in ELR, Eligible Hospitals (EHs) or Critical Access Hospitals (CAHs) participating in the Centers for Medicare and Medicaid Services’ Electronic Health Record Incentive Programs may use their successful participation in ELR reporting to help meet Incentive Programs’ requirements for reporting data to public health.
+While all hospitals and clinical laboratories may participate in ELR, Eligible Hospitals (EHs) or Critical Access Hospitals (CAHs) may fulfill their obligation to comply with the Centers for Medicare and Medicaid Services’ (CMS) Promoting Interoperability Program (PIP).
+EHs and CAHs may use their successful participation in ELR reporting to help meet PIP requirements for reporting data to public health.

 The resources below describe the ELR onboarding process and the DSHS requirements in detail:

-- To find out if you are eligible for ELR for Meaningful use; (page 2 of the Texas Onboarding Guide_Texas_2016)
+- To find out if you are eligible for ELR for Promoting Interoperability Program; (page 2 of the Texas ELR Onboarding Guide).

-- The complete onboarding manual can be found at Texas ELR Onboarding Guide_Texas_2016
+- The complete onboarding manual can be found at Texas ELR Onboarding Guide.

-- Examples of some conditions for which test messages are to be generated and pretested using the NIST tool.
+- Examples of some conditions for which test messages are to be generated and pretested using the NIST HL7 V2 General Validation Tool.

 Step 1.
 Registration